kodemonsteret/floryhuggins/README.md

 Simulating Flory-Huggins with chemical reactions

-Chech Thesis.pdf for the thesis we made the program for
+Check Thesis.pdf for the thesis we made the program for